Gnosder/Gaming/Fugue Wrath/Equipment.md

 While some areas use bank notes they are not common and are typically not accepted outside the area in which they are issued.

-500 coins is 1 bulk.
+50 coins weigh about a pound and 500 coins is 1 bulk.
 It's not important to keep exact track of the weight of coins, simple round down to the nearest bulk.
 E.g. 999 coins is 1  bulk, not 2.

 ## Encumbrance